akash925/Dock-Optimizer-Rebuild/replit.md

 **TypeScript Status:**
 Some non-critical TypeScript errors remain but do not affect core functionality.
 The application can be deployed as the runtime will handle these gracefully.

+**Build & Run Commands:**
+- Build command: `node build-production.cjs` (handles TypeScript compilation with error tolerance)
+- Run command: `doppler run --config prd -- npm start` (uses production Doppler configuration)

 **Next Steps:**
-1. Use Replit's deployment feature to deploy the application
+1. Use Replit's deployment feature with the above commands
 2. The deployment will automatically use Doppler production configuration
 3. Database migrations will run automatically on first deployment